 This has been a long time coming.
 When I was a student in college, a friend of mine gave me the book, World Stompers by Brad Olsen (which is still surprisingly available on Amazon), and the idea of traveling around the world full time was planted into my head.
 I immediately began drawing up schemes of how I would backpack around the world, crashing at hostels and living off of street food.

-When we returned to Seattle, we immediately put a plan into action, with a launch date of the end of June or July 2018.
+When we returned to Seattle, we immediately put a plan into action.
+We set a launch date of the end of June or July 2018.
 Being the project management-minded folks that we are, we used a combination of Google Sheets and online project management applications to organize all the tasks that we needed to complete to get ourselves ready for what our family calls, “The Big Trip.”

-On top of all of that, my husband and I will be quitting our full-time jobs and jumping full on into scaling up our businesses.
+On top of all of that, I will be quitting my full-time job and jumping into scaling up my business.
 I have several ideas percolating for The Wandering Daughter, including publishing an eBook, writing a travel memoir, and engaging in more freelance writing.
 I can’t wait to start sharing our stories from the road!
-Additionally, I will be launching a consulting business for my international development work, which will also be exciting and new for me.

-If you’re interested in following along on our around the world adventure, I plan to periodically post travel stories from the road, along with my usual family travel content.
-In addition, my bi-monthly newsletter will also have updates of our travels, so be sure to sign up!
+If you’re interested in following along on our around the world adventure, keep reading my stories!
+I plan to periodically post travel stories from the road, along with my usual family travel content.
+In addition, my bi-monthly newsletter will also have updates of our travels.
+Be sure to sign up!